travel germany

 You can put on miner's coveralls and go down into the tunnels and ride the miniature train the miners used to travel underground.
 (Hi Ho!)

-More info on Goslar.
+More about Goslar.

 "Most beautiful were the golden sun-rays shooting through the dark green of the firs.
 The roots of the trees formed a natural stairway, and everywhere my feet encountered swelling beds of moss, for the stones are here covered foot-deep, as if with light-green velvet cushions.